 publications

-Here is a sampling of reviews, exhibition catalog text, and writing from publications which feature Colin's work:
+Here is a sampling of reviews, exhibition catalog text, and writing from publications which feature Colin's work.
+You can find an anotated version on Wikipedia:

 “A more successful sculptural project emerged in 1964 from the Corcoran Gallery School of Art’s National Playground Sculpture Competition, supported by the National Endowment for the Arts.
 Artist Colin Greenly’s winning design, Wishbone House ), was a six-foot-high precast concrete A-shaped frame that encouraged both active climbing and quiet play in the shaded bench area within.
 For this project Greenly considered, as he explained, “playground, sculpture, climb on, climb in, sit on, shade essential, minimum upkeep, maximum shape, minimum cost, reproducibility.”
 He objected to the placement of the original cast in a wealthy section of Washington, D.C., and Lady Bird Johnson arranged for a second installation in an underserved neighborhood.
 Others followed, and multiple Wishbone Houses still exist today, including at the Potomac School in McLean, Virginia.”